 Adoptions sound great.
-But the whole process of nurturing a baby to a toddler, to a grown up person is a complicated process.
-Developmental stages of an adopted child navigate through a number of phases.
+But the whole process of nurturing a baby to a toddler, to a grown-up person is a complicated process.
+The developmental stages of an adopted child navigate through a number of phases.
 These although similar in the basic premise, can be subtly or majorly different in the case of adopted children.

 Let’s talk about the five developmental stages of an adopted child that parents witness and get through.

 In adopting an infant, the process of bonding with the child and the need to help it cope is minimum.
 But not negligible.
 Even though a baby might not feel more complicated things, but it does face change.
 It is most likely to reflect its mood and preliminary health initially.
 Although nothing to be concerned about, an adopted baby may have messed up sleep cycles.
 Bladder problems, persistent crying, or bowel disturbances can creep into the change in environment.
 They do understand smell, touch, or the primitive familiarity with his mother that made them grow safe and comfortable in the first place.
 A drastic change in this ambiance is bound to bother them for a while, but they soon recover.